-The Bristol Cable is a media co-operative – created and owned by over 1900 (and counting) people in the city.
+The Bristol Cable is media co-operative – created and owned by over 2000 (and counting) people in the city.
 With free events and trainings, a multimedia website and a free quarterly print edition, The Bristol Cable is redefining local journalism through challenging multimedia, community action and cooperative ownership.
 Online, in print and on the street.

 In the digital age, news is turning into noise so we try to cut through that by telling the full story - from start to finish.

 Newspapers should quite rightly be judged by what they print, but it’s high time to also focus attention on how they are run as businesses, and who they serve.

 Members make the Cable.
 But we really need more of us.

 We asked members what our next campaign should be… and you came up with some challenging and powerful ideas.